Global Models for Time Series Forecasting: A Simulation Study

-When moving to the multiple series context, the local AR model, which learns only from the current series, becomes clearly worse in the MS-Hom-Short scenario as the lengths of the individual series are much shorter (18 data points).
-Among the AR models as well, we can see how the performance gets worse with the increased number of coefficients, with the AR(10) being the worst and the AR(3) being the second worst.
-The PR(3) model performs best as shown in the MS-Hom-Short columns.
-This outcome is apparent given that the underlying DGP is an AR(3), so that a linear model of the corresponding order performs competitively.
-As shown in both Table \ref{tab:all_dgp_results} and \ref{tab:all_dgp_results_differences}, the RNN(3) model is the next best to the PR(3) in the MS-Hom-Short setting.
-The RNN(3) model in this case acts as a more complex model to the PR(3), with its non-linear modelling capability, yet without increasing the actual model order.
-Furthermore, in a very short length scenario like this, it is evident how the global models such as PR(3) and RNN(3) which learn from all the series can be better than the local models, even the one closest to the true DGP which is AR(3).
-The line plots of Figure \ref{fig:ar3_line_plot} corresponding to the MS-Hom-Short scenario reaffirm the findings of \citet{kunst2008cross} that the AR(2) can outperform the AR(3) at short lengths of the series.
-In the MS-Hom-Short scenario where the length of all the series is 18, this is seen across all the dataset sizes.
+In the MS-Hom-Short case, the local AR model which learns only from the current series, becomes worse as the lengths of the individual series are much shorter (18 data points).
+Among the AR models as well, we can see how the performance gets worse with the increased number of coefficients; AR(10) is the worst and AR(3), the second worst.
+The PR(3) model performs best since the underlying DGP is an AR(3), so that a linear model of the corresponding order performs competitively.
+The RNN(3) model is the next best to the PR(3) in this setting.
+Furthermore, in a very short length scenario like this, it is evident how the global models such as PR(3) and RNN(3) which learn from all the series can be better than the local models, even AR(3) which is the one closest to the true DGP.
+When the length of all the series is 18, AR(2) is better than AR(3) across all the dataset sizes, complying with the findings in the SS setting.
 In fact, at the beginning lengths, the AR(2) is the best model and gradually the PR(3) starts to outperform as the number of series in the dataset increases.
-On the other hand, the AR(10) remains the worst performing model across all dataset sizes.
+AR(10) remains the worst performing model across all dataset sizes.